 4. Clean

 As you get comfortable with the mace bell clean, you’ll start to feel more comfortable doing other exercises that require you to generate a lot of power and move the mace quickly.
-Here are some guidelines to help you master the clean:

 - Start in the same position as you would for the steel mace row (feet hip-distance, mace bell held in front of the body, palms facing you)